-Reactionary forces can cause loss of control of the tool, particularly when using chainsaw attachments, and can result in serious, even fatal injury - use the tool in ways to avoid reactive forces at all times.
+Kick-back and other reactionary forces can cause loss of control of the tool and can result in serious, even fatal injury - use the chainsaw in ways to avoid kick-back and other reactive forces at all times.

-When the cutting attachment or chainsaw is rotating, many forces are created, such as the ability to cut.
-The contact point between the cutting tool and object to cut is critical, especially when using the chainsaw attachment.
-If the cutting tool is not used correctly, cutting forces may become "reactionary", in that instead of the cutting tool or chain rotating, a reactionary force is created.
-Many factors affect the occurrence and force of reaction, such as cutter speed, contact angle, density of material being cut, and cutting tool condition.
+When the saw chain is rotating, many forces are created, such as the ability to cut.
+The contact point between the chainsaw and object to cut is critical.
+If the chainsaw is not used correctly, cutting forces may become "reactionary", in that instead of the chain rotating, a reactionary force is created.
+Many factors affect the occurrence and force of reaction, such as saw chain speed, contact angle, and saw chain condition.